evt-archive/event-store-entity-projection/README.md

 ## Project Into an Entity

 entity = SomeEntity.new
-Projection::Controls::Projection::SomeProjection.! entity, stream_name, starting_position: 0, slice_size: 1
+SomeProjection.! entity, stream_name, starting_position: 0, slice_size: 1